What is Chiari Malformation?

 - Remember the positives.
-The disorder may be limiting in some ways, but your child will still be capable of living a full, happy life.
+The disorder may be limiting in some ways, but your child will still be capable of living a full and happy life.
 Concentrate on the possibilities rather than the limitations.

 Chiari Malformation Brain Science

-Scientists are conducting research to help them better understand what causes chiari malformation and other neural tube defects.
-Their hope is that a better understanding of the origins of the disorders could lead to preventive interventions or more effective treatments.
+Scientists are researching to help them better understand what causes Chiari malformation and other neural tube defects.
+They hope that a better understanding of the origins of the disorders could lead to preventive interventions or more effective treatments.
 Current areas of research include:

 - Animal studies.
-Scientists are studying fish embryos in an attempt to better understand the development of a part of the nervous system called the midbrain-hindbrain boundary (MHB).
+Scientists are studying fish embryos to better understand the development of a nervous system called the midbrain-hindbrain boundary (MHB).
 In humans, activity in this area is instrumental in the development of the cerebellum.
 Understanding how the MHB develops in animals is a first step toward understanding this crucial process in humans.

 Chiari Malformation Research